-Blending colours to merge subtle colour differences
+Blending colours to hide subtle colour differences

 Metallic colours are unusual in that different shades can be produced from the same batch of paint by varying application methods or conditions, For this reason blending basecoat and clear metallics is almost compulsory to ensure a perfect match.
 For most brands of basecoat exactly the same blending process as solid colours is used.